 “A code,” Taelor noted.

-“A letter replacement cipher based on the passage quoted,” she confirmed.
+“A letter replacement cipher based on the passage mentioned,” she confirmed.
 “If things become more dangerous, we’ll alter the order or use multiple verses.
 Patrik can teach you the substitutions.
-This…” She handed over a second parchment that could have been a shopping list. “…is an encoded list of nearby locations where Licht Gegen is active.
-It doesn’t extend beyond your area of authority.”
+This…” She handed over a second parchment that could have been an inventory. “…is an encoded list of nearby locations where Licht Gegen is active.
+It doesn’t extend beyond your local area.”